Phuctam03/learn_polyme_js/README.md

 ## How to start

--b1 : create project and cd this project
+-b1 : create project (polymer-demo) and cd this project

 -b2 : npm init -y